Canada Day deadly on the water in Ontario and Quebec

 - Two Ottawa men, aged 21 and 26, went missing after they walked into the rapids in the Ottawa River on Sunday.
 Police believe they have located the body of one of the men.

-This has been a particularly bad year for drownings in Quebec, where 38 people have drown since the beginning of the year, 14 more than at the same time in 2011.
+This has been a particularly bad year for drownings in Quebec, where 38 people have drowned since the beginning of the year, 14 more than at the same time in 2011.

-Raynald Hawkins, director of the Quebec Lifesaving Society, said that part of the problem may be the warm temperatures this part of the country has seen since late spring.
+Raynald Hawkins, director of the Quebec Lifesaving Society, said that part of the problem may be the warm temperatures since late spring.

 More people started swimming earlier in the year, he said, and that presented more opportunity for swimmers to find themselves in trouble.